jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab1.md

 ## Run synthesis,  Implementation and generate bitstream

-It may shows some errors about I/O Ports, please fix them.
+It may show some errors about I/O Ports, please fix them.

 ## Download the bitstream file to PYNQ